Liveness and Latency of Byzantine State-Machine Replication (Extended Version): SMR Synchronizer Specification and Implementation

 \section{SMR Synchronizer Specification and Implementation}

 We consider a synchronizer interface defined in~\cite{lumiere,NK20}, which here we call an {\em SMR synchronizer}.
 Let $\View = \{1, 2, \ldots\}$ be the set of {\em views}, ranged over by $v$; we use $0$ to denote an invalid initial view.
 The synchronizer produces notifications $\newview(v)$ at a process, telling it to {\em enter} view $v$.
 To trigger these, the synchronizer allows a process to call a function $\padvance()$, which signals that the process wishes to {\em advance} to a higher view.
-For simplicity, we assume that a correct process does not call $\padvance$ twice without an intervening $\newview$ notification.
+We assume that a correct process does not call $\padvance$ twice without an intervening $\newview$ notification.

 Our first contribution is the SMR synchronizer specification in Figure~\ref{fig:multi-sync-properties}, which is simpler and more general than prior proposals~\cite{lumiere,NK20} (see \S\ref{sec:related} for a discussion).
 The specification relies on the following notation.
 Given a view $v$ entered by a correct process $p_i$, we denote by $\te{i}{v}$ the time when this happens; we let $\tm{v}$ and $\tl{v}$ denote respectively the earliest and the latest time when some correct process enters $v$.
 We denote by $\ta{i}{v}$ the time when a correct process $p_i$ calls $\padvance$ while in $v$, and let $\tam{v}$ and $\talast{v}$ denote respectively the earliest and the latest time when this happens.
 Given a partial function $f$, we write $f(x)\fdef$ if $f(x)$ is defined, and $f(x)\fundef$ if $f(x)$ is undefined.
-Thus, $\tm{v}\fdef$ means that some correct process enters $v$, and $\tm{v}\fundef$ that no correct process enters $v$.